SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/05-Homework.md

 | Terri Duffy ($71120.00) |
 | ... |

 [/slide]

 [slide hideTitle]

-# Find Employees by First Name
+# Problem: Find Employees by First Name

 Write a program that finds all employees whose **first names start with a pattern, received as input**.